pyconau/2019.pycon-au.org/_pages/attend.md

 We're offering this service at the heavily discounted rate of $30 per child per day.
 If that cost is problematic for you let us know and we can work something out.

-Please purchase childcare tickets for each of your children when you buy your own tickets.
-We will contact you for more information so we can provide the best care possible.
-If you have any questions please don't hesitate to email us at [contact@2019.pycon-au.org](mailto:contact@2019.pycon-au.org)
+To register for child care please purchase a child care add-on ticket for each child for each day when you register, and **also** fill out [this child details form](https://docs.google.com/forms/d/e/1FAIpQLScCp5oqybg4CddLzgJZRLSo0Yp4YUhcYWI-fxwTvyMDNvhSxw/viewform?usp=sf_link) for each child.

 ### <a name="venue"></a> Venue